Updated on 4/3/2024 with new credit report access information.

 When you freeze your credit profile, you'll receive a PIN to use for temporarily lifting the freeze to allow specific credit checks.
 Placing a security freeze, temporarily lifting a freeze, and permanently lifting a freeze are all free.

 In addition to opening accounts and making purchases, identity thieves can file a fraudulent tax return in your name to trick the IRS into issuing a refund to the thieves.
-Most of this theft happens in January and February, since the thieves have to file their fraudulent return before you file your return.
-If you know or suspect that you are a victim of tax-related identity theft, you can contact your local IRS office to see if you should take additional steps to protect yourself, including filing out an Identity Theft Affidavit (you can find the find the form and more information in the Tax-Related Identity Theft section of the IRS Taxpayer Guide to Identity Theft page).
+Most of this theft happens in January and February since the thieves have to file their fraudulent return before you file your return.
+If you suspect or confirm that you're a victim of tax-related identity theft, contact your local IRS office (scroll down to find the numbers) to determine if additional protective steps are necessary, including completing an Identity Theft Affidavit.
+Find the form and further details in the Tax-Related Identity Theft section of the IRS Taxpayer Guide to Identity Theft.

 How to stay safe

-Knowing when your personal data has been compromised is very difficult, as it could happen from any number of places which hold that data.
-When a security breach occurs at a point-of-sale terminal, as it did in Target and Home Depot breaches, consumers are especially powerless and may never find out about the breach until the retailer itself uncovers it.
-It's best to only use credit cards, as there’s an added layer of protection which makes it easier to claim money back in cases of fraud.
+Knowing when your personal data has been compromised is very difficult, as it could happen from any number of places that hold that data.
+When a security breach occurs at a point-of-sale terminal, consumers are especially powerless and may never find out about the breach until the retailer itself uncovers it.
+It's best to only use credit cards, as there’s an added layer of protection that makes it easier to claim money back in cases of fraud.

 [id theft concept via BigStockPhoto]